euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Examples for this method are
 ``PyDict``, ``PySlice`` and ``PyModule``.

-The only cases where this approach fails are thus
+The cases where this approach fails are thus

-* if Jython has no corresponding type
+* if Jython features no corresponding type
 * if the Python C-API features macros to access the Object's memory directly

 We deal with these cases in the following.